50th CJI Chandrachud part of landmark verdicts on Ayodhya dispute, right to privacy, adultery | Law-Order

 - India

-Justice Dhananjaya Y Chandrachud, who took over as India's 50th chief justice of India, has played a pivotal role in digitisation of the judiciary and been part of benches that delivered landmark verdicts on issues such as the Ayodhya land dispute, Section 377 and right to privacy.
+Justice Dhananjaya Y Chandrachud, who took over as India's 50th chief justice of India on Wednesday, has played a pivotal role in digitisation of the judiciary and been part of benches that delivered landmark verdicts on issues such as the Ayodhya land dispute, Section 377 and right to privacy.

 The apex court's most senior judge follows in the footsteps of his father and former chief justice of India, the late Y V Chandrachud, who was at the helm of the judiciary from February 22, 1978 to July 11, 1985 and was India's longest serving CJI.
 This is the first instance of a father and son occupying the highest seat of justice.